 Early Years Development Programme

-12 months' access to the training, resources and ongoing support to enable a child with Down syndrome to flourish in your early years setting and promote an inclusive learning environment for all.
+Access to training, resources and ongoing support to enable a child with Down syndrome to flourish in your early years setting and promote an inclusive learning environment for all.
+From September, we're making our education programmes free!

-Down Syndrome UK’s Early Years Development Programme is a 12 month flexible, online programme created and delivered by experts in working with children with Down syndrome.
+Down Syndrome UK’s Early Years Development Programme is a flexible, online programme created and delivered by experts in working with children with Down syndrome.
 Designed for SENCOs, portage, early years teachers and nursery managers, the programme equips staff with training, resources and ongoing support to effectively support children with Down syndrome.
-Ongoing support and a full year’s access to the programme which includes downloadable practical guidance that fits around your schedule and promotes development in your child.
+Access to the programme includes live ongoing support which includes downloadable practical guidance that fits around your schedule and promotes development in your child.

 With funding from...